d4vves/garbage-boy/README.md

 - This game was created using HTML5, CSS, and JavaScript.
 - All artwork was created by myself using Gimp.
 - All music and sound effects were created by myself using Garageband and the YMCK magical 8 bit plugin.

+Check out how I planned out all of the amazing things Garbage Boy can do [here](https://hackmd.io/@d4vves/SJVPKrTn8).

 ## Blooper Reel
 - Garbage Boy sprite v.1